 A home loan with a predetermined fixed interest rate for the entire term of the loan.

-An option available on certain home equity lines of credit allowing borrowers to fix the payments and interest rate on all or a portion of their outstanding principal balance for a specific term.
+An option available on certain home equity lines of credit allowing borrowers to fix the payments and interest rate on a portion of their outstanding principal balance for a specific term.
 Customers may be charged a fee for this privilege.

 Personal property that becomes real property when attached in a permanent manner to real estate (such as a lighting fixture or an inground spa).